frictionlessdata/website/site/hackathon/README.md

 title: Frictionless Hackathon
 ---

 # Join the Frictionless Data community for a two-day virtual Hackathon on 7-8 October!

-> **Register your project here: https://forms.gle/brYDcP2Fugn74fgN6**
+> Registration is now open using this form: [https://forms.gle/ZhrVfSBrNy2UPRZc9](https://forms.gle/ZhrVfSBrNy2UPRZc9)

 ## What’s a hackathon?
 You’ll work within a group of other Frictionless users to create new project prototypes based on existing Frictionless open source code.
 For example, use the new [Livemark](https://livemark.frictionlessdata.io/) tool to create websites that display data-driven storytelling, or use Frictionless React [Components](https://components.frictionlessdata.io/) to add data validation to your application.